mhagar/combine-mzml/README.md

 # -> dist/combine-mzml-gui/combine-mzml-gui[.exe]
 ```

-The spec bundles pyopenms's shared-data tree (otherwise the frozen binary
+The spec bundles pyopenms's required data and the default config TOML
-errors out with `OPENMS_DATA_PATH` complaints at startup) and the project's
-default config TOML.